KorfLab/learning-C/README.md

 	printf("len:%d size:%d\n", (int)strlen(s2), (int)sizeof(s2));
 	printf("len:%lu size:%lu\n", strlen(s2), sizeof(s2));

-Ideally, your code shoudln't produce any warnings ever.
+Ideally, your code shouldn't produce any warnings, ever.
 However, not all compilers generate the same warnings.
 So sometimes you have to compile on multiple platforms to find your warnings and errors.
 Having to compile your code everywhere is a pain.
 This was largely solved by Java, which you only had to compile once.
 However, since evey Java interpreter was different, it spawned the phrase "compile once, debug everywhere".
-It amounts to the same thing: programming in C or Java requires simultaneously developing on multiple platforms.
+It amounts to the same thing: developing on multiple platforms makes software more robust.
+I am currently using Mac OS, Debian, Linux Mint, and Haiku.

+Later, when we work with makefiles, we'll use compiler options that turn on as many warnings as possible to make our code as squeaky-clean as possible.

 ## Conditionals ##

 Copy `templates/conditionals.c` to your directory and try that out.
 Most of it should look pretty familiar to you.
-You may not have seen a `case` or `do` or `goto` statement before, but they aren't complicated.
+Python doesn't have `case`, `do`, or `goto` statements, but they aren't complicated.

 To get your fingers used to doing loops and conditionals in C, write the ubiquitous `fizzbuzz` program (output the numbers from 1 to 100, but if the number is divisible by 3 write fizz, divisible by 5 write buzz, divisible by both 3 and 5 fizzbuzz).